aarontodd82/GenesisEngine/examples/SimpleSynth/README.md

 ## Building On This

 For a full synthesizer with MIDI support, see the **MIDISynth** example.
-SimpleSynth is intentionally minimal to demonstrate the core synthesis APIs.

-The synthesis utilities are also useful for:
-- Sound effects in games
-- Custom instruments
-- Algorithmic composition
-- Learning FM synthesis

 ## Pin Configuration